jiayiliujiayi/work/worklogs.md

       - [x] send CCA plots on counts
       - [x] send UMAP plots on counts respectively
   - [ ] zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
-    - [ ] zinbwave correction
+    - [ ] zinbwave corrections
     - [ ] compare before and after distribution
-    - [ ] if corrected, then umap on the corrected one
+    - [ ] if satisfiedly corrected, then umap on the corrected one
 - wrapups
   - [x] patient PMH
     - [x] 007 PMH not available